 Opening in 1921, The Futurist theatre was originally built as a cinema before the stage was extended in the late 1950s.
 Since then, the theatre hosted an array of famous artists, including The Beatles, before closing in 2014.
 The demolition works included the stabilisation of the cliff behind the building.

-The theatre takes up almost the whole footprint of the site boundary.
-Howard Civil Engineering were initially awarded a S278 Works package to carry out adjustments to the seafront footpaths and carriageway to enable a compound to be established on the wide footpath and also meet the traffic management plan which constrains the developer from using the seafront road to the north as a route for the demolition site traffic.
+The theatre took up almost the whole footprint of the site boundary.
+Howard Civil Engineering was initially awarded a S278 package to carry out adjustments to the seafront footpaths and carriageway, which would enable a compound to be established on the wide footpath.
+These works also enabled the developer to comply with the traffic management plan, which restricted them from using the seafront road to the north as a route for site traffic.

 We have now completed work on this complex package.

 of our managers have a minimum of 5 day SMSTS training

 days volunteered in 2021